censorship-no-archive/ceno2-testbed/servers.md

 - `/etc/kibana/kibana.yml`;
-- `/etc/logstash/conf.d/cenolastic.conf` (make sure you adjust the paths to the various data files, as converted and copied by the admin script as show above);
+- `/etc/logstash/conf.d/cenolastic.conf` (make sure you adjust the paths to the various data files, as converted and copied by the admin script as shown above);
 - `/etc/logstash/templates/ooni.json`;
 - `/etc/logstash/templates/http_beacon.json`;
 - `/etc/nginx/sites-available/elasticsearch` (make sure you edit this file